 How does Bitcoin work?

-The Bitcoin network is decentralized, which means there is no central authority controlling it.
-Transactions are verified by network nodes and recorded in a public ledger called a blockchain.
+The Bitcoin network is decentralized, which means there is no centralized authority controlling it.
+New transactions are verified by network nodes and recorded in a public, decentralized ledger called a blockchain.

 For this, we'll need to introduce two more concepts:

 Proof of Work (PoW) consensus mechanism and Bitcoin mining